davidgutierrezrubio/jmathanim/manual/06_MathFormulas/MathFormulas.md

 LaTeXMathObject t2=LaTeXMathObject.make("$x=-2$");
 ```

-and we want to define a precise, self-explaining animation, that transforms the first into to second.
+and we want to define a precise, self-explaining animation, that transforms the first equation into the second.

 If we simply try with the command